hstanford/ARQL-old/README.md

 The requirements on the interface language this creates are:

-- it must be expressive enough to replace arbitrary sql queries in existing coupled code
+- it must be expressive enough to replace sql queries in existing coupled code
 - it must have an outstanding developer UX to differentiate it from the myriad of other solutions
 - it must conform primarily to the relational worldview of domain data